 Medical.
 Illnesses or injuries that prevent the student from being physically able to attend school with written and approved excuse(s) from parents or licensed physicians, dentists, other appropriate health care providers or county health department officials.
-Students who have medical conditions will be allowed to enroll in the district's Virtual Learning Academy.
-Any student who has been exposed to, or tested positive for, COVID-19 and has to quarantine as a result will be

-- A maximum of two (2) days for illness/injury per nine weeks can be recognized as excused when a note has been signed by a parent/guardian.
-A student absent in excess of two (2) days per nine weeks must provide school officials with a written explanation from a health provider.
+- A maximum of four (4) days for illness/injury per nine weeks can be recognized as excused when a note has been signed by a parent/guardian.
+A student absent in excess of 4 days per nine weeks must provide school officials with a written explanation from a health provider.
 These medical notes must be submitted within three (3) days following the student's return to school. - Medical, dental, or other appropriate health care appointments with written and approved excuses from licensed providers, except in the case of emergency. - Isolation if ordered by county health officials, the State Board of Health, or appropriate school official. - Death or serious illness of an immediate family member (defined as parents, grandparents, and siblings including stepsiblings or child). - Illness or injury which prevents the physical presence of the student.